nisch100/HTTP_LoadTesting/README.md

 ### Argparse Flags
 The argparse flags used in the script are:
 - `--qps`: Queries per second (QPS) for the load test.
+Defaults to 10
-- `--url`: URL to send HTTP requests.
+- `--url`: URL to send HTTP requests. **Required**
 - `--duration`: Duration of the load test in seconds.
+Defaults to 30s
 - `--concurrent`: Number of concurrent requests.
+Defaults to 1 worker

 ### Load Testing Behavior and Explanation
 During the load testing process, you may observe certain behaviors or outcomes that are influenced by various factors.
 Below are explanations for common observations: